tkoldm/ScreenLocker/ScreenLocker/readme.md

 For start your bot - pass your API key into appsettings.json "TelebotKey".

+For access to locker you need pass your telegram user id into appsettings.json param "UserId"

 To get an API key for your bot, you need to contact [BotFather](https://t.me/botfather)